Snares: Indiscriminate and terribly cruel

 What is a snare and what are they for?

-No, and this is not just Animal Aid’s opinion – Defra’s own figures stated, in 2012 that almost 70% of animals caught in snares were non-target.
+Defra’s own figures stated that almost 70% of animals caught in snares were non-target.
 This could, and has, included badgers, pet dogs, pet cats, sheep and lambs.

 Do snares cause injury to animals?

-If you think about it, when a wild animal is walking and becomes caught in anything, it will struggle and try to get free.
+Trapped animals will panic and will struggle to get free.
 Being trapped in a wire noose, the wire can cut into the animal’s flesh, and depending on how long they are trapped and how much they struggle, the snare can cut into, and damage, muscle, deeper tissues and bone.
 Animals have even been known to try to chew off their own limbs to escape.
 Their pain and distress is unimaginable.

-Even if an animal ‘freezes’ immobile and does not move once it is caught, this is not necessarily good.
-There is a condition called ‘tonic immobility’ which happens when animals are extremely stressed.
+Even if an animal ‘freezes’ immobile and does not move once caught, this is not necessarily good.
+There is a condition called ‘tonic immobility’ which occurs when animals are extremely stressed.
 This condition has been described in humans who have been attacked.

 If the animal is found quickly and released straight away, surely that is OK?